xSegFaultx/FlowerClassifier/README.md

 This project has 2 parts:
 * First, implement and test the classifier in Jupyter Notebook (**only important steps are listed below.
 Please take a look at the notebook file if you want to see all the steps with detailed explanations**)
   + Load all the training, testing and validation data
-  + Apply tranformations on all the data to make sure each image has the same size.
+  + Apply transformations on all the data to make sure each image has the same size.
 Also perform data augmentation on training data (like rotation and flip) which can help the network generalize
   + Build the classifier.
 Here I used a pretrained VGG16 as the feature extractor and three fully connected layers to "map" these features to the label
   + Train the network
   + Save the trained model in a checkpoint file for later inference
   + Perform inference on the trained network

 * Second, convert the trained and tested classifier to a command line application
-  + For this part of the project, most of the code in func.py, network.py, predict.py and train.py are copied from the notebook version of the project.
-Because, they are pretty much the same
+  + For this part of the project, most of the codes in func.py, network.py, predict.py and train.py are copied from the notebook version of the project, because they are pretty much the same.
   + The only difference is that predict.py and train.py can take command line input from users.
-Therefore, users can customize their network structure, choose their own hyper parameters, etc.
+Therefore, users can customize their network structure, choose their own hyper-parameters, etc.

 ## Data Transformations